Why do so many little people love the green sheep?

 Obviously, the illustrations are a hugely-important part of any picture book and Judy’s are wonderful and perfectly-suited to the gentle, whimsical tone of this particular picture book.
 Take a look at the flip-through of the book to see some of her gorgeous sheep.

 A fun fact: you can see some of the sheep Mem and Judy considered for the book but decided not to use on the hillside of sheep near the end of the book.
-There’s also a Ned Kelly sheep and a Carmen Miranda sheep, just for fun!
+Among others, there’s a Ned Kelly sheep and a Carmen Miranda sheep, just for fun!

 Where is the Green Sheep is included in our Baby’s First Library Gift Basket and it continues to be the book about which I receive the most feedback.
 Parents say that their children ask for it to be read again and again and often tell me they carry it around with them during the day too.